 At LXMI, beauty is more than skin deep.
 Our products represent beauty in action, for all involved, every step of the way.

 Prior to Samasource, Leila was a Visiting Scholar with the Stanford Program on Global Justice and Australian National University’s Center for Applied Philosophy and Public Ethics.
 She was a founding Director of Incentives for Global Health, an initiative to increase R&D spending on diseases of the poor, and a management consultant at Katzenbach Partners (now Booz & Co.).
-She has also worked at the World Bank and as a travel writer for Let’s Go in Mozambique, Brazil, and Borneo.
+She also worked at the World Bank and as a travel writer for Let’s Go in Mozambique, Brazil, and Borneo.